Best Of15 min read

 • 99.9% uptime guarantee

-• Weekly backups (daily on higher tiers)
+• Weekly backups included (daily on the higher tiers)

 Pricing: